-While path types are great for reasoning about equality they do not let us transport along paths between types or even compose paths, which in particular means that we cannot yet prove the induction principle for paths.
-As a remedy, we also have a built-in (generalized) transport operation transp and homogeneous composition operations hcomp.
+While path types are great for reasoning about equality they don't let us transport along paths between types or even compose paths, which in particular means that we cannot yet prove the induction principle for paths.
+In order to remedy this we also have a built-in (generalized) transport operation transp and homogeneous composition operations hcomp.
 The transport operation is generalized in the sense that it lets us specify where it is the identity function.